 All our partners, affiliate organisations, critics and mentors agree to follow our Safer Spaces Policy.

 For further details on the application process, click here.
+Please be advised that applications are now closed for this year.

 If poetry is your passion, try Ledbury Poetry Festival, in the Malvern Hills near Hereford… Ledbury hosts a glorious 10-day early-summer immersion in poetry of all sorts, with a good international line-up of names to savour and discover.
 The atmosphere is quieter and perhaps more intense than at Hay; definitely recommended for devoteesThe Financial Times